tvlooy/php-ext-dev-book/manuscript/Debugging.md

 ```

 The output is clear "definitely lost: 128 bytes in 1 blocks", and it points to "zend_alloc"
-functionality the function "zif_hello" in file "hello.c" line 38.
+functionality in the function "zif_hello" in file "hello.c" line 38.